mdancho84/mdancho84.github.io/_drafts/data-science-job-in-under-30-days.md

 In January, I met with a friend of mine who is the hiring manager for data science teams at S&P Global (a big Fortune 500 company in the finance sector).

-He's been part of over 100 data science hires in his 10-years and has reviewed 1000s of resumes.
-And he told me that each data science position gets over 1000 applications.
+He's been part of over 100 data science hires in his 10-years and has reviewed 1000's of resumes.
+And he told me that each data science position at S&P Global gets over 1000 applications.

 ### But something wasn't adding up.

-Now 1000s of resumes may sound like a lot, but it's actually not that many.
+Now 1000's of resumes may sound like a lot, but it's actually not that many.
 At least not over a 10-year period.
 In fact, he's only reviewing 10-50 per data science position.

 Why is that?

 It's because they get help from an automated system called the ATS.

-### They Use A Program That Auto-Scraps Your Resumes
+### 90% of Fortune 500 Companies Use A Program That Auto-Scraps Your Resumes

+[According to this article](https://medium.com/swlh/90-of-fortune-500-companies-use-an-applicant-tracking-system-whats-it-5a6b6d25e5e7), 90% of Fortune 500 Companies are using an Applicant Tracking System or ATS.

-Big companies like S&P Global, Apple, Google, Walmart, United Health, and basically all of the Fortune 500 companies get so many resumes that it's impossible to review all of them.
+This means that companies like S&P Global, Apple, Google, Walmart, United Health, and basically all of **the Fortune 500 companies get so many resumes** that it's impossible to review all of them.

-So they get help from the "ATS".
+So they get help from the "ATS" Program.

 ATS stands for "Applicant Tracking System", and it's an automated program that compares your resume to the job description.